Sermon: Submitting (Part 1)

 The English word that I am going to use as a title is one that does not appear frequently in English Bibles.
 However, in the Hebrew and in the Greek, it appears far more frequently than one might expect, but it is translated into a variety of English words depending on the context.
 This word, this subject, is probably heard most frequently in husband-and-wife relationships, or husband-and-wife sermons, but the Bible in no way restricts its usage to that one subject.
 If we learn the elements of this subject we will have indeed learned, or have gone a long way toward, being truly free.

 The subject is submitting.
-In the King James Version, the word, submit, appears only twelve times.
-It appears as submitted three times and submitting one time.
+In the King James Version, the word "submit" appears only twelve times.
+It appears as "submitted" three times, and "submitting" one time.
 In Greek, the language with which we will be mostly dealing today since we will be spending most of our time in the New Testament, the word is hupotasso.
-Hupotasso means to arrange in order under.
+Hupotasso means, "to arrange in order under."
 It is actually a military term.
 You know in the military there is a very strong sense of having to submit oneself to somebody of higher rank.
-And so you arrange yourself, in order, underneath the sergeants.
-The sergeants arrange themselves, in order, underneath the master-sergeants.
-The master-sergeants arrange themselves, in order, underneath the lieutenants.
-The lieutenants to the captain; and the captain to the major; and it goes right on up to the general; and right on up to the Chief of Staff in the United States.
+And so you arrange yourself in order underneath the sergeants.
+The sergeants arrange themselves in order underneath the master-sergeants.
+The master-sergeants arrange themselves under the lieutenants, the lieutenants to the captain; and the captain to the major; and it goes right on up to the general; and right on up to the Chief of Staff in the United States.
 So everything is submitted to the Chief of Staff.
-And the Chief of Staff himself is under the Commander-in-Chief, the president.
-Everything is arranged, in order, under.
+And the Chief of Staff himself is under the Commander-in-Chief, the President.
+Everything is "arranged in order under."
 This is what the word means.
-Its "bare bones" meaning is that one has to arrange himself in order, which is systematically, under something.
+Its bare bones meaning is that one has to arrange himself in order, which is systematically, under something.